cyberphor/Soap/detection-playbook/01-CAT7-Execution-WindowsEventLogs.md

-## Process Execution
+### Process Execution

-**Frequency.** Daily.

-**Tactic.** ID - TA002: Execution (https://attack.mitre.org/tactics/TA0002/).

-**Technique.** n/a.
+---

+**Play ID.** 01-CAT7-Execution-WindowsEventLogs.

 **Purpose.** Process creation events must be monitored in order to detect the execution of malicious commands, scripts, and/or binaries.

 **Task.** Search for evidence of suspicious process execution.

 **Conditions.** An audit policy has been configured and WinRM is enabled across the network.
-You are given a list of computer names, domain administrator permissions, access to PowerShell, knowledge of the accepted configuration baseline (ex: STIGs, SHB, etc.), and knowledge of benign process names.
+You are given a list of computer names, domain administrator permissions, access to PowerShell, knowledge of the accepted configuration baseline (ex: STIGs, SHB, etc.), and benign process names.

 **Standards.** You were able to query the network for process creation events and determine if suspicious activity has occurred.

 **Incident Category.** CAT 7 - Malicious Logic.

+**How Often to Run This Play.** Daily.

+**Tactic ID.** TA0002 - Execution (https://attack.mitre.org/tactics/TA0002/).

+**Technique ID.** n/a.

+**Sub-Technique ID.** n/a.

+---

 **Step 1.** Declare your variables.
 ```pwsh